Bug juice is a beverage.

 It can be as simple as red soda pop, straight up.

-In some traditions, such as North American summer camps for children, it is fruit drinks(ostensibly), mixed up from powders, but that are mostly sugar, water and artificial colouring and flavour.
+In some traditions, such as North American summer camps for children, it is fruit-flavoured drinks, mixed up from powdered drink mixes.
 Camp counsellors tell the kids it is made from mashed-up bugs.

 Some drinks and juices, however, could literally be called bug juice.
 In many of them, the red, pinkish or purple colouring called “carmine” comes from the insect called cochineal.
 It may just be listed as “artificial colour” or “added colour.”